-When a parish is the burial authority, the county administrative board must appoint one or more burial representatives to assess how the parish safeguards the interests of the people who are not members of the Church of Sweden.
+When a parish is the burial authority, the county administrative board must appoint one or more funeral representatives to assess how the parish safeguards the interests of the people who are not members of the Church of Sweden.

-In addition to performing supervision and reviews, the county administrative board appoints burial representatives.
-The task of these representatives is to assess how the parish/association of parishes safeguards the interests of people who are not Church of Sweden members.
+In addition to performing supervision and reviews, the county administrative board appoints funeral representatives.
+The task of these representatives is to assess how the parish/group of parishes safeguards the interests of people who are not Church of Sweden members.
 The representative is the extended arm of the county administrative board in supervision of the Church's burial authorities.
-The board appoints one or more such representatives in all locations where the municipality does not have the role of burial authority.
-The county administrative board and the burial authority can inform the general public of who the burial representatives are in the municipality.
+The board appoints one or more funeral representatives in all locations where the municipality does not have the role of burial authority.
+The county administrative board and the burial authority can inform the general public of who the funeral representatives are in the municipality.

 The representative must inform those who are not members of the Church of Sweden about his or her role and maintain contact with representatives of other faith communities.
-The representative must find out their requests concerning funerals, burials and cremations and forward them to the responsible entities.
-This also applies to requests concerning the ceremony hall without religious symbols.
+The representative must find out their requests concerning funerals, cremations and burials and forward them to the responsible entities.
+This also applies to requests concerning the ceremony venue without religious symbols.

-The representative must have access to all documents regarding burial and cremation work in the parish and be informed of how fees paid are used.
-The burial fee may only be used for burial and cremation work.
+The representative must have access to all documents regarding funeral, burial and cremation work in the parish and be informed of how fees paid are used.
+The burial fee must only be used for funeral, burial and cremation work.

 The representative must also ensure that special graves for those who are not members of Christian faith communities are provided within an acceptable geographic distance.
-The burial authority - the parish or the municipality - is the entity that must provide special graves.
+The burial authority - the parish/group of parishes or the municipality - is the entity that must provide special graves.